SujalGupta455/Sneaker-Website/README.md

 Register/Login:

 Register a new user or log in with existing credentials.
-Browse Products:

-Browse and select products to add to the cart.
-Checkout:

-Complete the checkout process to place an order.
 Database Schema
 Table: signup
-sql
-Copy code
 CREATE TABLE signup (
     id INT AUTO_INCREMENT PRIMARY KEY,
     username VARCHAR(50) NOT NULL,
     email VARCHAR(50) NOT NULL,
     password VARCHAR(255) NOT NULL
 );

 Table: purchase
-sql
-Copy code
 CREATE TABLE purchase (
     id INT AUTO_INCREMENT PRIMARY KEY,
     name VARCHAR(50) NOT NULL,